WebAssembly/wasi-sdk/README.md

 ## Docker Image

-We provide a [docker image] including wasi-sdk that can be used for building projects without a separate installation of the SDK.
-Autotools, CMake, and Ninja are included in this image, and standard environment variables are set to use wasi-sdk for building.
+We provide a [docker image] including WASI SDK that can be used for building projects without a separate installation of the SDK.
+Autotools, CMake, and Ninja are included in this image, and standard environment variables are set to use WASI SDK for building.

 [docker image]: https://github.com/WebAssembly/wasi-sdk/pkgs/container/wasi-sdk